iree-org/iree/docs/website/docs/deployment-configurations/bare-metal.md

 *   `-iree-stream-partitioning-favor=min-peak-memory`: Optimize for minimum peak
     memory usage at the cost of concurrency - include when targeting single-threaded execution to reduce memory consumption.
-*   `iree-hal-target-backends=dylib-llvm-aot`: Build the model for the dynamic library CPU HAL driver
+*   `iree-hal-target-backends=llvm-cpu`: Compile using the LLVM CPU target
 *   `iree-llvm-target-triple`: Use the `<arch>-pc-linux-elf` LLVM target triple so the artifact has a fixed ABI to be rendered by the [elf_module library](https://github.com/iree-org/iree/tree/main/iree/hal/local/elf)